Little Winnick, Pentewan, Cornwall, PL26 6DL

 Brilliantly located to enjoy some of Cornwall’s best walks.
 With direct access to the Pentewan Cycle Trail & the National Cycle Network you can enjoy miles of paths in the Kings Wood or wander down to the village of Pentewan.

 If you fancy a real adventure you could walk into Mevagissey, catch the Mevagissey to Fowey Ferry, then do the Hall Walk, it is one of our favourites and has stunning views.
-You could either catch the bus back, which stops right outside the Park or you could return on the ferry.
+You could either catch the bus back, which stops right outside or you could return on the ferry.

 The Lost Gardens of Heligan is a treat on our doorstep, with a world famous jungle garden, impressive kitchen garden and fantastic activities throughout the year, either walk or take the short drive to this must visit gardens.
-We can now offer guests staying with us tickets with 25% off – please purchase from reception.

 The Eden Project is nearby with indoor and outdoor gardens and many events taking place it is well worth a visit.
 We would recommend booking tickets in advance to save some money and time at the ticket desks.